Tips for Transporting a Vertical Air Compressor: Can You Lay Upright Air Compressor on the Side?

 Can You Lay an Oilless Air Compressor on Its Side?

-The only caution with this is to make sure the compressor has no moisture in it.
-Better still, it would help if you did not lay a used oilless vertical compressor on its side, as there is a high probability of moisture already accumulating in the compressor.
+We advise you to avoid laying a used oil-free air compressor on its side, as there might be a higher possibility of moisture accumulation inside.
+Better still, it would help if you didn’t lay a used oilless vertical compressor on its side, as there’s a high probability of moisture already accumulating in the compressor.

 Additional Tips for Upright Air Compressor Transportation